-3.1 Selection of Chemicals of Potential Concern
+3.2 Selection of Chemicals of Potential Concern

-As shown in Figure 1, nine soil gas samples were collected in Parcels A and B. The data for these samples, including the number of detections, detection frequency, minimum and maximum detections, minimum and maximum detection limits, mean, median, and standard deviation, are summarized in Table 1; the raw data are provided in Attachment B. Consistent with NDEP (2008) guidance, one-half the limit of detection was used in calculating the mean, median, and standard deviation; the sample quantitation limit (SQL) was used as the detection limit.
-For purposes of this screening-level indoor air HRA, all chemicals detected in at least one of the nine soil gas samples collected at Parcels A and B were identified as chemicals of potential concern (COPCs) at the property.
-For those chemicals that were not detected in any of the soil gas samples, their detection limits were compared to shallow soil gas to indoor air vapor intrusion screening levels from USEPA [2002a; Table 2c (Generic Screening Levels and Summary Sheet; Risk = $1 \times 10^{-6}$ ].
-As shown in Table 1, none had detection limits that exceeded their respective screening levels.
+As shown in Figure 1, nine soil gas samples were collected in Parcels A/B. The validated data for these samples, including the number of detections, detection frequency, minimum and maximum detections, minimum and maximum detection limits, mean, median, and standard deviation, are summarized in Table 1; the raw data are provided in Attachment B. Consistent with NDEP (2008) guidance, one-half the limit of detection was used in calculating the mean, median, and standard deviation; the sample quantitation limit (SQL) was used as the detection limit.
+For purposes of this screening-level indoor air HRA, all chemicals detected in at least one of the nine soil gas samples collected at Parcels A/B were identified as chemicals of potential concern (COPCs) at the property.

+For those chemicals that were not detected in any of the soil gas samples, their detection limits were compared to shallow soil gas to indoor air vapor intrusion screening levels from USEPA [2002a; Table 2c (Generic Screening Levels and Summary Sheet; Risk = 1×10-6], which are based on a residential scenario assuming a soil gas to indoor air attenuation factor (alpha) of 0.1.
+These levels are considered sufficiently conservative for purposes of evaluating detection limits (as opposed to 1/10th the screening level) for the following reasons.
+First, future use of Parcels A/B will be commercial rather than residential.
+Second, USEPA provides screening levels for both shallow and deep soil gas.
+"Shallow" soil gas is defined as soil gas samples collected just below the foundation to depths less than 5 feet below the foundation, whereas "deep" soil gas is defined as soil gas samples collected from just above the groundwater table or from depths greater than 5 feet below the foundation.
+For deep soil gas, the generic screening levels are based on an alpha of 0.01, resulting in screening levels that are a factor of

+10 higher than those for shallow soil gas.
+Because soil gas samples in Parcels A/B were collected at 5 feet bgs, comparison to either the shallow soil gas or deep soil gas screening levels may be justifiable, and the shallow soil screening levels were used to be conservative.
+As shown in Table 1, none of the chemicals that were not detected in any of the soil gas samples had detection limits that exceeded their respective screening levels.
 Therefore, their exclusion should not affect the results of the evaluation.
-It should be noted that screening levels have not been developed for three chemicals that were not detected in any soil gas sample (2-methoxy-2-methyl butane, ethyl tbutyl, ether, and isopropyl ether).
-The maximum detections limits for these chemicals were very low (0.085, 0.087, and 0.1 μg/m, respectively); therefore, exclusion of these chemicals also should not affect the results of the screening-level indoor air HRA.
+It should be noted that screening levels have not been developed for three chemicals that were not detected in any soil gas sample (2-methoxy-2-methyl butane, ethyl t-butyl, ether, and isopropyl ether).
+The maximum detections limits for these chemicals were very low (0.085, 0.087, and 0.1 $\mu$ g/m3, respectively); therefore, exclusion of these chemicals also should not affect the results of the screening-level indoor air HRA.

-3.2 Determination of Exposure Point Concentrations
+3.3 Determination of Exposure Point Concentrations